Vecna Technologies: Bear Robot

-The sister entity Vecna Robotics developed the Battlefield Extraction-Assist Robot (The Bear™).

-The Bear is outfitted with infrared cameras and can be operated remotely.
-It was originally designed to rescue wounded soldiers from the battlefield.
+Vecna Robotics, a sister entity, developed the Battlefield Extraction-Assist Robot (The Bear™).
+The Bear is outfitted with infrared cameras, supports remote operation, and was originally designed to rescue wounded soldiers from the battlefield.

 Vecna Cares

-Vecna donates IP to the Vecna Cares Charitable Trust to develop the CliniPAK, a rugged electronic medical record for use by rural and underserved communities.
-The CliniPAK is a mobile health record system, including a server and solar charger.
-Vecna Cares is a 501(c)(3) non-profit organization.
+Vecna provides intellectual property to the Vecna Cares Charitable Trust to support the development of CliniPAK, an electronic medical record system designed for rural and underserved communities.
+CliniPAK is a mobile health record system that includes a server and a solar charger.
+Vecna Cares operates as a 501(c)(3) non-profit organization.